Japanese American National Museum190 Votes Currently Closed

 - Timings: 11:00 am - 05:00 pm Details

 - Tags: Museums

 Japanese American National Museum is an ode to the strong relations and enriching history that the Japanese and the Americans share.
 Established in the year 1992, this was basically an initiative of keeping Japan alive in the minds of people who moved to America in the past.
 Located near the Little Tokyo area, this place gives you an insight into the history of the Japanese that settled here and also has various sources to document their culture and lifestyle.
 If learning about new cultures is your thing, then this place is a great stepping stone for the process.
 Also, visit the popular attractions in the city by following Los Angeles itinerary 1 day.

-Japanese American National Museum Information
+Japanese American National Museum Travel Tips

 - Guided tour for school groups available only on appointment.

 - Only service animals are allowed.

 Entrance Ticket Details For Japanese American National Museum